freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2460.1

+This is the last step, you have done really well.
 Run the script one last time. :wave:

 #### HINTS